DecentricCorp/Lightrail-API-Docs/use-cases/card-details.md

 GET https://api.lightrail.com/v1/codes/{fullcode}/details
 ```

-For the Gift Card case, you would usually use the one based on `fullcode` because that is what the customer will provide on a web form on your website.
+For Gift Cards, you would usually use the one based on `fullcode` because that is what the customer will provide on a web form on your website.
+For Account Cards, you usually have the Account Card's `cardId` or if you do not directly persist that, you can use the API to retrieve the `cardId` of a customer's Account Card for a given currency based on the customer's Contact identifier.
+For further details on this check out the Lightrail [Account Credits Implementation Guide](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/use-cases/account-credits.md).

 The response to these calls includes a Card `details` object similar to the following: